computational-cell-analytics/micro-sam/doc/start_page.md

 # Segment Anything for Microscopy

 Segment Anything for Microscopy implements automatic and interactive annotation for microscopy data.
-It is built on top of [Segment Anything](https://segment-anything.com/) by Meta AI and specializes it for microscopy and other bio-imaging data.
+It is built on top of [Segment Anything](https://segment-anything.com/) by Meta AI and specializes it for microscopy and other biomedical imaging data.
 Its core components are:
 - The `micro_sam` tools for interactive data annotation, built as [napari](https://napari.org/stable/) plugin.
 - The `micro_sam` library to apply Segment Anything to 2d and 3d data or fine-tune it on your data.